eonil/CocoaProgrammaticHowtoCollection/README.md

 	-	CustomNSTextViewWithNSTextStorage.
 How to make a custom `NSTextView` with custom `NSTextStorage`.
 A bit verbose.
 	-	CollectionView.
 How to use `NSCollectionView`.
 	-	NSTableViewExample.
 How to make view-based `NSTableView` with reused component views.
+	-	NSToolbar.
+How to make and use `NSToolbar` within an `NSWindow` properly.

 -	ComponentUsagesInObjectiveC